 Pocakos Lakatos

 Pocakos Lakatos is a popular lunch-only eatery on the outskirts of Budapest.
-Since it takes about 25 minutes to get to from downtown by public transport, I especially recommend this place for people looking for a truly local dining experience in Budapest (I promise you'll be the only tourist here).
+Since it takes about 25 minutes to reach from downtown by public transport, I especially recommend this place for people looking for an immersive Budapest dining experience (I promise you'll be the only tourist).

-The restaurant revolves around Ferenc Hangos, the cheerful owner, who mans the counter in his signature white suspenders.
-He multitasks by plating dishes, handling payments, and shouting orders to the kitchen staff.
-Mr. Hangos's banter with regular customers is peppered with witty personal insults; he takes particular joy from roasting customers behind whom a sufficiently long line has formed to appreciate his verbal slap.
+The restaurant revolves around Ferenc Hangos, the cheerful owner, who multitasks behind the counter in his signature white suspenders: plating dishes, handling payments, and shouting orders to the kitchen staff.
+Mr. Hangos's banter with regular customers is layered with obscene and witty personal insults; he takes particular joy from roasting customers behind whom a sufficiently long line has formed to appreciate his verbal slap.

-Most customers are blue-collar men, which might explain why packed plates of beef tripe are consumed in massive quantities.
-Stuffed cabbage, roast sausage, and other hearty Hungarian dishes are also popular.
-Pick whatever seems most appetizing of the daily specials stacked behind the glass counter, most of which are wallet-friendly.
+Most customers are blue-collar men, which might explain why plates piled with beef tripe, stuffed cabbage, roast sausage, and other hearty Hungarian dishes are consumed in massive quantities.
+Pick whatever looks most appetizing of the daily specials stacked behind the glass counter and enjoy the show!

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).